leaf-ai/studio-go-runner/README.md

 # studio-go-runner

-Repository containing a TensorFlow studioml runner as an entirely decoupled implementation of a runner for the Sentient deployments of studioml.
+studio-go-runner is an implementation of a runner for the Sentient deployments of studioml.

+The primary role of studio-go-runner is to allow the use of private infrastructure to run TensorFlow workloads.

+The primary goal of studio-go-runner is to reduce costs for TensorFlow projects via private infrstructure.

 This tool is intended to be used as a statically compiled version of the python runner using Go from Google.
-It is intended to be run as a proof of concept for validating that:
+It is intended to be used to run TensorFlow workloads using datacenter infrastructure with the experimenter controlling any dependencies on public or cloud based infrastructure.

-1. Work within studioml can be routed from a queuing infrastructure to a scheduling infrastructure typical of Datacenters and inhouse compute resources.
-2. If containers can be deployed using Bare metal tools such as Singularity are also a possibility.
-3. If containers using purely AWS MetaData and S3 access can be deployed within studioml.
-4. Accessing PubSub is viable for heterogenous OS's and hardware such as ARM64 could be used, not a specific studioml test but more general.
+Using the studio-go-runner (runner) with the open source studioml tooling can be done without making changes to studioml.
+Any configuration needed to use self hosted storage can be made using the studioml yaml configuration file.

+The runner is designed to run within multiple styles of deployment configurations.
+A reference deployment is used by Sentient that is used within the documentation provided by this repository.

+studioml orchestrates the execution of TensorFlow jobs using two types of resources.
+Firstly a message queue a used to submit TensorFlow tasks that studioml compliant runners can retrieve and process.
+Secondly studioml stores artifacts, namely files, within a storage service.

+studioml supports hosted queues offered by cloud providers, namely AWS and Google cloud.
+The storage features of studioml are compatible with both cloud providers, and privately hosted storage services using the AWS S3 V4 API.
+The studioml python based runner is capable of running on private infrastructure but requires cloud based storage services and cloud based compute instances.

+This present runner is capable of supporting several additional features beyond that of the studioml runner:

+1. Makes use of privately hosted S3 compatible storage services such as minio.io
+2. (future) Makes use of static compute instances that provision GPUs that are shared across multiple studioml experiments
+3. (future) Allow runners to interact with studioml API servers to retrieve meta-data related to TensorFlow studioml projects

 # Using the code